radiant-rstats/radiant.data/inst/app/tools/help/view.Rmd

 It is also possible to filter using dates.
 For example, to select rows with dates before June 1st, 2014 enter `date < "2014-6-1"` into the filter box and press return.

 You can also use string matching to select rows.
-For example, type `grepl("ood", cut)` to select rows with `Good` or `Very good` cut.
+For example, type `grepl('ood', cut)` to select rows with `Good` or `Very good` cut.
 This search is case sensitive by default.
 For case insensitive search use `grepl("GOOD", cut, ignore.case = TRUE)`.
 Type your statement in the `Filter`  box and press return to see the result on screen or an error below the box if the expression is invalid.

 It is important to note that these filters are _persistent_ and will be applied to any analysis conducted through in Radiant.
 To deactivate a filter un-check the `Filter` check-box.
 To remove a filter simply delete it.